EquiticeDaRandomBoi/celeste-wasm/how.md

 Now does it work?

 # celeste

-at first we just committed the entire source code into a private repository

-# celeste
 We also wanted to get Celeste working, since the person who shared the initial snippet had never released their work publicly.
 We thought that we could get it running, and maybe also get the Everest mod loader running with the game.